-This year (as per the last three years) I’ve set myself the task or organising my thousands upon thousands of personal photos of my kids.
-My oldest is six, then there’s the four year old and there’s one on the way, I need to do this!
+Organising personal photos can be a huge task.
+This year (2019) (as per the last three years) I've set myself the task or organising my thousands upon thousands of personal photos of my kids.
+My oldest is six, then there's the four year old and there's one on the way, I need to do this!

 And guess what?
 It's actually not that hard.
 I thought it was going to be.

 Six years ago I wasn't so smart about culling (getting rid of crap images) and editing as I went.
 These days I import my images right away, cull them down and edit them IMMEDIATELY.
 They're ready to go.
 MUCH Better.
 Here's how you can do that.
 I've included this step first as the sooner you get your workflow sorted, the better off you'll be long term.